-- The debtor may propose a restructuring administrator, but approval by a majority of creditors is required for the proposed restructuring administrator and afterwards by the court. - If the debtor cannot agree with the majority of creditors on a restructuring administrator, the court will approve one of the candidates proposed by the majority of creditors. - Restructuring administrator is a natural person who must meet the following requirements: - has full legal capacity - has the right to live and work in Latvia throughout the legal protection proceedings
+- The debtor may propose a restructuring administrator, but approval by a majority of creditors is required for the proposed restructuring administrator and afterwards by the court. - If the debtor cannot agree with the majority of creditors on a restructuring administrator, the court will approve one of the candidates proposed by the majority of creditors. - Restructuring administrator is a natural person who must meet the following requirements: - has full legal capacity; - has the right to live and work in Latvia throughout the legal protection proceedings; - has not been convicted of an intentional crime; - has not been personally subject to insolvency proceedings; - has not caused insolvency of a legal entity; - has not been dismissed or suspended from such a post within the past 5 years;

-- has not been convicted of an intentional crime - has not been personally subject to insolvency proceedings - has not caused insolvency of a legal entity - has not been dismissed or suspended from such a post within the past 5 years - has not been barred from holding a position within companies - has not been discharged from overseeing restructuring proceedings due to abuse of authority within the past 5 years.
+has not been barred from holding a position within companies;

+has not been discharged from overseeing restructuring proceedings due to abuse of authority within the past 5 years.

-• The same requirements set by law for IP also apply to restructuring administrators.
+The same requirements set by law for IP also apply to restructuring administrators.

-- right to approve, reject, and amend the restructuring plan - right to propose and dismiss the insolvency administrator - right to approve or dismiss extension of restructuring plan execution deadline bnt Heemann APB Embassy House Kalinausko 24, 4th floor LT-03107 Vilnius frank.heemann@bnt.eu
+- Right to approve, reject, and amend the restructuring plan. - Right to propose and dismiss the insolvency administrator. - Right to approve or dismiss extension of restructuring plan execution deadline.